Tommy Edman: Personal life

-Edman is the son of Maureen Kwak and John Edman Jr. He has Korean heritage from his mother's side and has European heritage from his father's side.
+Edman is the son of Maureen Kwak/Kwak Kyung-ah and John Edman Jr. He is of Korean heritage from his mother's side and is of European heritage from his father's side.
 His father John played four years of college baseball at Williams College in Massachusetts, and is a teacher and varsity baseball coach at La Jolla Country Day School, Edman's alma mater.
 His mother Maureen was born in South Korea and moved to the United States as a child.
 Edman's older brother, John, works in research and development for the Minnesota Twins.
 His younger sister, Elise, played volleyball at Davidson College and worked as a systems engineer for the Cardinals.

 On November 23, 2019, Edman married his wife, Kristen.
 The couple had originally planned the wedding for October 5 but were forced to reschedule due to the Cardinals' participation in the 2019 National League Division Series.
-The couple has one child.
+The couple has two children.

-Edman is a Christian, and has said, “Obviously, as a baseball player, your goal is to win the World Series.
+Edman is a Christian, and has said, "Obviously, as a baseball player, your goal is to win the World Series.
 But I think for me, my goal is to be able to use the platform that I have to impact as many people as I can.
-It’s important for me as a Christian to be able to spread the word of God as much as I can.”
+It's important for me as a Christian to be able to spread the word of God as much as I can."